Generic Name: brivaracetam (BRIV a RA se tam)

 Briviact (brivaracetam) is an anti-epileptic drug, also called an anticonvulsant.

-Briviact is used together with other medicines to treat partial onset seizures in people with epilepsy who are at least 16 years old.
+Briviact is used to treat partial onset seizures in people with epilepsy who are at least 16 years old.

 Briviact may also be used for purposes not listed in this medication guide.